 In 1999 Council of Jewish Federations, (CJF), United Israel Appeal (UIA), and United Jewish Appeal (UJA) merged into the United Jewish Communities (UJC).
 In 2009 the UJC changed its name to the Jewish Federations of North America (JFNA).
 DReporting the change ithe Jewish Telegraphic Agency noted some of the reasoning:

 - The UJC says its name isn't working, as few of the federations it represents have attached the letters to their own names.
 The organization has been involved in a yearlong marketing research initiative costing more than $1 million.
 The lack of uniformity of name at times has made it difficult for donors to find a federation from state to state.
 The idea is to convey that the federations are all part of one system...
 The federation system will try to get all of its constituents to have some uniformity in their names that would include "Jewish federation."
 UJC leaders believe the process will not be overly difficult, as more than 130 of the 157 federations already have Jewish federation in their names.

 UIA survived the merger as a wholly owned subsidiary of JFNA.

-The JFNA maintains a member directory.
+The JFNA maintained a member directory until around 2015.